 Any disagreements between a student or student applicant requesting an accommodation and the Access and Disability Services Director regarding appropriate accommodations and/or any allegations of violations of this Policy may be raised to the Vice President for Academic Affairs & Dean of the Faculty.
-Any disagreements between a current or prospective employee requesting accommodation and the Office of Human Resources regarding appropriate accommodations and/or any allegations of violations of this Policy may be raised to the Vice President for Business and Finance.
+Any disagreements between a current or prospective employee requesting accommodation and the Office of Human Resources regarding appropriate accommodations and/or any allegations of violations of this Policy may be raised to the Vice President for Business and/or any allegations of violations of this Policy may be raised to the Vice President for Business and Finance.